Sumonta056/Security-Lab-Assignments/Lab3/Readme.md

 - **🔖 Here we can see that the `30th byte` is corrupted and the message is not decrypted properly.**

 ![alt text](./assets/image-17.png)

+Observation: Different encryption modes like ECB, CBC, CFB, and OFB offer varying levels of resilience to data corruption, with ECB being the least resilient and CFB/OFB providing better error propagation, affecting the recovery of information.

 <hr>